 *It is the responsibility of each student to make sure that notes are complete and in order.

 Students will be learning many new words this year that are specific to the content we are learning.
 While they will be given time in class to process these words, it is vital that they spend time at home learning the vocabulary words.
 Students will be assessed on these words by two methods.
 First they will be given a periodic vocabulary test to make sure they have a basic understanding of the definitions.
-Next they will be asssed within the context of their labs and their assessments on correct usage and inclusion of the vocabulary words.
-It is an expectation that they are using the scientific vocabulary to explain their thinking.
+Next, they will be assessed within the context of their labs and their assessments on correct usage and inclusion of vocabulary words.
+It is an expectation that they use the scientific vocabulary to explain their thinking.

 It is my recommendation that students pick a strategy for studying vocabulary that best suits them.
 I will provide a unit vocabulary Quizlet that will be pushed out to students on Google Classroom.
 Flashcards and flipbooks work as well.
 Whatever the method, it should be done regularly for anywhere from 5-10 minutes 3-4 days per week.

 Students are expected to have their agendas in class every day.
 Students will be given time during class meetings to fill out their agendas with upcoming due dates on assignments.
 Students should use their agendas to help them plan for assessments, lab completions, and projects.

 - Science is best learned with hands-on/lab activities when ever possible.
 It is important to use good judgment and safety at all times.

 - The lab is a privilege that can be taken away if the student does not use caution and safety required in order to use the lab equipment and supplies.